 No. Our team can’t see any of your child’s messages or social media activity.

-We can’t guarantee that Wing is able to monitor 100% of the online activity that your child takes part in.
-But we’ve developed Wing to analyse the data that’s available to give a rounded view of your child’s wellbeing.
+We can't guarantee that Wing is able to monitor 100% of the online activity that your child takes part in.
+But we've developed Wing to analyse the data that's available to give a rounded view of your child's wellbeing.
+Also, Wing's AI engine is not always right - it can misclassify threats or the emotions associated with certain content.
+We continuously update our AI engine with the aim of improving its classification accuracy.

 There might be a few reasons.
 Your child might not have been active on social media for a little while, so there’s limited data for the app to analyse.
 Or the app might have been uninstalled from your child’s device.
 If this is the case, you’ll have received an alert from us.
 If you think that there might be another issue, please email us at firstname.lastname@example.org.